I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-getfieldvalue.md

 ## -remarks
 <p>The parameters provided to this macro are the same as those provided to the <b>GetFieldData</b> function except that instead of providing a pointer to a buffer and its size, the variable to hold the returned value can be provided directly.</p>

-<p>The parameters provided to this macro are the same as those provided to the <b>GetFieldData</b> function except that instead of providing a pointer to a buffer and its size, the variable to hold the returned value can be provided directly.</p>

 ## -requirements
 <table>
 <tr>